Centaur Media

-Centaur Media is a London-based business information, events and marketing provider to professional and commercial markets.
+Centaur Media was a London-based business information, events and marketing provider to professional and commercial markets.
 It currently operates through two segments: Xeim (marketing and communications), and The Lawyer.
-It was formed in 1981 by Graham Sherren, and is incorporated as a public limited company.
+It was formed in 1981 by Graham Sherren, and was incorporated as a public limited company.
+It has ceased to trade, has cancelled most of its shares and has been going through the final stages of winding down operations during 2026.

 Recent history

 Centaur Media was traditionally associated with B2B print magazines such as Marketing Week, The Engineer and The Lawyer on a controlled circulation model.
 In the words of previous CEO Geoff Wilmot: "We're publishing the titles on behalf of the advertisers but maintaining editorial integrity.
 Our revenues came from display advertising, classified adverts and recruitment."

 In 2011, Wilmot, who became CEO from 2006, described Centaur Media as a company in a process of change, both structurally and in relation to the emergence of digital media.
 “We used to describe ourselves as a federation of small businesses.
 Somebody once said: 'It's more like an archipelago of businesses with a lot of water in between.'"
 In this period, Centaur Media embarked on a restructuring programme after the recession, with investment in its exhibition and information arms.

 Wilmot left Centaur in June 2013 along with the managing director of the business publishing division, Tim Potter, with Wilmot shelving a bid to take over the business in October 2013.